 Best for Side Sleepers

-If you are a side sleeper, then you might want to go for a firmness level of soft to plush mattress.
+If you are a side sleeper, go for a firmness level of softness to the plush mattress.
 These tend to keep your spine straight and prevent sagging.

 Also, look for one with good edge support since many side sleepers tend to sleep toward the edge of the bed.
 The last thing you want is to be rolling out of bed every night!